»»»Home «««

 validation

-• circular references are not allowed
+• circular references (critical) - not allowed.

 top